Always on Voting: A Framework for Repetitive Voting on the Blockchain: Discussion

-The VDF provers may be incentivized through a cryptocurrency treasury~\cite{ZhangOB19} to supply crypto-coins for their services (supplying VDF proofs).
-A fraction of each transaction fee on the blockchain may be sent to a treasury smart contract and claimed by the VDF prover on verification of a valid VDF proof by the validator contract in \autoref{fig:model}.
+In a permissioned blockchain, only authorized participants are allowed to append transactions to the chain.
+Unlike a public blockchain, the only costs involved in a permissioned blockchain reside in maintaining the blockchain infrastructure.
+Consider the following example to put the costs of the PoA blockchain into the real perspective.
+Let us assume that 4 independent candidates are contesting the election, along with 6 public notaries and 1 $EA$.
+Each of them may run a consensus node or rent it out from a cloud for a low fee (e.g., $\sim$20-50 USD/month).
+The consensus nodes might be run by $EA$, public notaries, and some of the participants.
+The VDF provers may be incentivized through a cryptocurrency\footnote{Funds may also be supplied via central bank digital currency.} treasury~\cite{ZhangOB19} to supply crypto-coins for their services (supplying VDF proofs).
+A fraction of all transaction fees on the blockchain may be sent to a treasury smart contract and claimed by the VDF prover upon verification of a valid VDF proof by the validator contract in \autoref{fig:model}.
 This incentive would ensure a consistent supply of the VDF proofs, which is required to maintain the probability of entering a new epoch within each of the predefined intervals.